 Type system

-dusk is statically typed.
+Dusk is statically typed.
 Every type is known at compile time, and inference is a compile time operation with no runtime type resolution.
 This page walks through the primitive types, the literal and width rules, strings, arrays and slices, immutability, the two pointer layers, and the foreign boundary.
 Sum types have their own page at enums, and allocation itself is covered under memory management.
+The operators that run on these types, the full set and its precedence ladder, live on the operators page.

 Primitive types